 |AU||The grade is used to indicate the student has audited a course and is not seeking course credit.
 This grade is considered non-passing and will count in the quantitative (PACE) and maximum time frame requirements of SAP including remedial (zero level) and repeated course work.
 This grade is GPA neutral.
 Any aid received for audited courses will be returned to the appropriate program and the student will be responsible for repayment to TCC.|

 Financial Aid Warning

 Students who fail to meet either the PACE component, GPA component, or both, will be placed on financial aid warning for one payment period.
-Students on financial aid warning remain eligible to receive Title IV funds and should work to improve his or her GPA and PACE.
+Students on financial aid warning remain eligible to receive Title IV funds and should work to improve their GPA and PACE.
 Failure to meet all SAP standards at the end of the warning period will result in financial aid suspension and the loss of Title IV federal student aid eligibility.
-There is no warning period once a student reaches his/her maximum time frame.
+There is no warning period once a student reaches their maximum time frame.

 Financial Aid Probation

 If a student successfully files a Satisfactory Academic Progress Appeal, the student will be placed on financial aid probation.
 Students on financial aid probation are eligible for Title IV Federal Student Aid.
 Students who require more than one payment period to meet the minimum GPA and PACE standards will be placed on an academic plan.
 Students on an academic plan will be placed on financial aid probation until the student completes the academic plan, at which time they must meet all the minimum qualitative and quantitative standards.
 Failure to successfully complete or comply with the provisions of the academic plan will result in financial aid suspension and the loss of Title IV Federal Student Aid eligibility.